 Between the two lights, nothing in the backyard looked any different.
-The small trees they'd planted around the stump of the old willow that fell two years ago were beginning to lose their colorful leaves, and the raised garden Bob had built from the home store kit sat alone over by the fence.
-There were no footprints in the grass, and looking up at their bedroom window, everything looked normal.
+The small trees they'd planted around the stump of the old willow that fell two years ago were beginning to lose their colorful leaves, and the raised garden Bob had built from the home store kit sat over by the fence.
+There were no footprints in the grass, and looking up at their bedroom window, everything looked perfectly normal.

 Venturing off the porch with his daughter in his arms, he began to call out, “Ginny!”
 Steam puffed out of his mouth in the cold November night.